 - 1. Water withdrawal from underground sources should ensure that existing groundwater users are not adversely affected. - 2.
 Aquifers and surface waters should not be significantly depleted and water should be properly allocated between actual and potential uses. - 3.
 Land use activities which potentially threaten groundwater quality should be carefully reviewed and monitored to prevent undue loss of quality to groundwater. - 4.
 Maintenance or enhancement of water resources for recreation, fisheries, necessary wildlife habitats and quality aesthetics are high priorities.
 Water resource policy and practices should protect these uses. - 5.
 Efforts to abate pollution in the White River and its tributaries are encouraged and supported by the town.
 Priorities for abatement should include direct discharges, failing or inadequate on-site sewage disposal systems, and non-point source run-off of chemicals and other pollutants. - 6.
-Given the public's interest in the use and enjoyment of the White River for recreation and fishing and relevant goals and policies expressed in this plan, establishment of waste management discharge zones (B3) in Hancock by the Agency of Natural Resources is inconsistent with this section. - 7.
-The location, sizing and density of on-site sewage disposal facilities should be determined by the capacity of the soil, the natural limitations of the site, and underlying substrata conditions, such as depth to bedrock and seasonal high water tables. - 8.
-Preservation of the natural state of streams should be encouraged by: - Protection of adjacent wetlands and natural areas;

-- Protection of natural scenic qualities; and - Maintenance of existing stream bank and buffer vegetation including trees, together with wildlife habitat.
+The location, sizing and density of on-site sewage disposal facilities should be determined by the capacity of the soil, the natural limitations of the site, and underlying substrata conditions, such as depth to bedrock and seasonal high water tables. - 7.
+Preservation of the natural state of streams should be encouraged by: - Protection of adjacent wetlands and natural areas; - Protection of natural scenic qualities; and - Maintenance of existing stream bank and buffer vegetation including trees, together with wildlife habitat.